freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 .. |Enable YubiKey| image:: ../../images/manual/screenshots/journalist-admin_add_user_hotp.png
    :alt: The form used to create new users, filled with the 40-character HOTP secret key of a Yubikey.
 .. |Verify YubiKey| image:: ../../images/manual/screenshots/journalist-admin_new_user_two_factor_hotp.png
+   :alt: The form used to verify the setup of the Yubikey requests a 6-digit verification code.

 .. _Passphrases_and_two-factor_resets:

 Passphrases and Two-Factor Resets